Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U5: Exit the application**

 **MSS**
-1. User exits the application
+1. User inputs exit command.
+2. System saves all changes into storage.
+3. System exits.

 Use case ends.